IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 - ``GVXR.Filter_Material`` material used for beam filter, used to remove certain frequencies
 - ``GVXR.Filter_ThicknessMM`` Thickness of beam filter

+The second change to note here is we are now using a mesh with multiple materials.
+As mentioned earlier this is only currently implemented for salome med meshes using mesh regions.
+In our case we have defined 3 regions in the mesh on line 42
+``Sim.Materials = {'Block':'Copper_NL', 'Pipe':'Copper_NL', 'Tile':'Tungsten_NL'}``

+For GVXR we have to define the corresponding materials using ``GVXR.Material_list`` in this case the pipe and block are both made from Copper. whilst the tile is made from the much denser Tungsten.

+.. admonition:: Action
+   :class: Action

+    Change the material of the tile region to an alloy of 90% Titanium and 10% Aluminum.
+Which for reference has an approximate density of 4.3254 g/cm^3.

+   Note: You do not need to change ``Sim.Materials`` as we are not using running a Code aster simulation.
+Thus you only need to change ``GVXR.Material_list``.

+Our final step for this section is to perform multiple X-ray images at different angles.
+To achieve this we will use the parameters.

+- ``GVXR.num_projections``
+- ``GVXR.angular_step``

+These control the number of projections we want to take and the angle in degrees to rotate the mesh between each image.
+The rotation is clockwise about the Z-axis (up on the detector) although you can pass in -ve values for angular step to go anti-clockwise, should you wish.
+Hopefully these are somewhat self-explanatory.

+.. admonition:: Challenge
+   :class: Action

+    Setup GVXR to produce 180 tiff images over a full rotation of the model (i.e. 360 degrees).

+.. _Xray_Example3:

+Example 3: Defining scans using a Nikon .xect files.
+****************************************************

+May CT scanners use the Nikon .xect format to define scan parameters.
+These are just specially formatted text files ending in the .xect file extension.
+VirtualLab can read in parameters from these files.

+To use these files you need to use ``GVXR.Nikon_file`` which sets the name of the nikon file you wish to use.
+This can either be in the Input directory or the absolute path to the file.

+You will also at a minimum you need to define

+- ``GVXR.Name``
+- ``GVXR.Mesh``
+- ``GVXR.Materail_list``

+As well as possibly amounts and density depending on what materials you have specified.
+All other parameters are either optional or will be taken from the equivalent parameters in the nikon file.

+The following is a table of parameters in the nikon file and there equivalent parameters in VirtualLab.

+.. csv-table:: Parameters used from Nikon files
+    :header: "Nikon Parameter", "Notes", "Equivalent Parameter"
+    :align: center

+    "Units", "Units for position of all objects","GVXR.Beam_Pos_units, GVXR.Det_Pos_units, GVXR.Model_Pos_units",
+    "Projections","Number of projections", "GVXR.num_projections",
+    "AngularStep", "Angular step between images in degrees.","GVXR.angular_step", "DetectorPixelsX/Y", "number of pixels along X/Y axis","GVXR.Pix_X/Pix_Y", "DetectorPixelSizeX/Y", "Size of pixels in X and Y", "GVXR.Spacing_X/Y", "SrcToObject", "Distance in z from X-ray source to object, Note this is y in GVXR co-ordinates thus our beam position is defined as:
+    [0,-SrcToObject,0]","GVXR.Beam_PosY",
+    "SrcToDetector","Distance in z from source to center of detector.
+    Again this is equivalent to y in GVXR.
+Thus Detect_PosY is defined as:
+    SrcToDetector-SrcToObject","GVXR.Detect_PosY",
+    "DetectorOffsetX/Y","detector offset from origin in X/Y", "Detect_PosX/Z",
+    "XraykV","Tube voltage in kV","GVXR.Tube_Voltage",
+    "Filter_Material","Material used for beam filter","GVXR.Filter_Material",
+    "Filter_ThicknessMM","Thickness of beam filter in mm","GVXR.Filter_ThicknessMM"

+.. admonition:: Overriding values defined in a Nikon file.
+    :class: Note

+    You can define parameters in the input file that are also defined in the nikon file.
+If you do the parameters in the input file will override those in the nikon file.

 .. _App1: